PoppinIteration/Poppin-Events/README.md

 VITE_GOOGLE_MAPS_API_KEY=<your_google_maps_key>
 ```

-### Installation
+## Installation
 Build the application in the root directory.
 The client and server need to also be built separately.

+1. Install root directory dependencies.
 ```sh
 npm install
 ```
 Build the client.

-1. From the root of the repository, change to `client` directory.
+2. From the root of the repository, change to `client` directory.
 ```sh
 cd client
 ```

-1. Install client dependencies.
+3. Install client dependencies.
 ```sh
 npm install
 ```

 Build the server.

-1. From the root of the repository, change to `server` directory.
+4. From the root of the repository, change to `server` directory.
 ```sh
 cd server
 ```

-1. Install server dependencies.
+5. Install server dependencies.
 ```sh
 npm install
 ```

+Deploy the application.

-Run application in the root directory to concurrently run the the client (3000).
+6. Run application in the root directory to concurrently run the the client (3000).

   *Note*: If your server is running on 3001, it will not run.
 Shut down port 3001 and `killall node` before starting again.
 ```sh
 npm start
 ```

-### Data & System Design
+## Data & System Design

 **Database Schema**:
 ![pg_schema](/docs/schema.png)